lentra0/AnyKernel3-AntergosX/README.md

-# AntergosX Kernel (Android 15) based on AnyKernel3
+# AntergosX Kernel based on AnyKernel3

-### Kernel with SukiSU Ultra and SUSFS support built-in
+### Android 14-15 Kernel with SukiSU Ultra and SUSFS support built-in

 #### Unified kernel lets you chose the governor for perf/balance/bb (schedutil/uag/zlow);
 #### Non-unified is perfomance mode only.